12 Jobs for a Geography Degree

 8. Market Research Analyst

-Geography majors interested in a career in business might consider pursuing a job as a market research analyst.
+Geography majors interested in career paths in business might consider pursuing a job as a market research analyst.
 Market research analysts are employed by a company or a marketing firm to study market conditions for a particular product or service.
 Market researchers spend their days researching, monitoring and forecasting marketplace trends by gathering data on consumer behavior and analyzing market data.
 They also help develop marketing strategies and campaigns for their clients or company.
 Market researchers with geography degrees may work for real estate companies.
 In this role, they analyze market trends in real estate across different geographical locations and create maps containing information about the real estate market.
 In other industries, they might study consumer habits and preferences in different regions.
 Geography majors interested in market research will want to supplement their degree with coursework in business, marketing, and economics.
 A graduate degree is typically not necessary for entry-level positions, but provides opportunities for advancement into leadership roles.

 Median annual wage: $63,230